danielsada/danielsada.tech/content/blog/programs-that-have-saved-hn-100hours.md

 ]
 +++

-Five years ago (how fast time flies) [I made a blog post about programs that have saved me 100+ hours](https://danielsada.tech/blog/programs-saved-me-100-hours/), after uploading my article to [HackerNews](https://news.ycombinator.com/) a lot of people responded with their favorite programs that have saved them 100+ hours.
+Five years ago (how time flies) [I made a blog post about programs that have saved me 100+ hours](https://danielsada.tech/blog/programs-saved-me-100-hours/), after uploading my article to [HackerNews](https://news.ycombinator.com/) [Thread 1](https://news.ycombinator.com/item?id=13887237) [Thread 2](https://news.ycombinator.com/item?id=22849208) a lot of people responded with their favorite programs that have saved them 100+ hours.
 I went out and took the best ones and compiled them into this list.

 # AutoHotKey